ygryadit/SDFGen/README.md

+# SDFGen edited version

+It takes as arguments an obj file without normals and textures.
+Be careful!

+It assumes that all shapes are within bounding boxes with min dimension [-0.8 -0.8 -0.8] amd max dimension [0.8 0.8 0.8].

+The gird size is set to 64 x 64 x 64.

+Does not support currently different grid sizes in different diemnsions.

 # SDFGen
 A simple commandline utility to generate grid-based signed distance field (level set) generator from triangle meshes, using code from Robert Bridson's website.